 You only have the right to an administrative review hearing if within ten days after notification you request, in writing, that the suspension be reviewed.
 You have thirteen days if the notice was mailed to you.
 The date of notice is found on the Notice of Intent to Suspend Operating Privilege document.
 You should have received this document on the date of your arrest.
 If you submitted to a blood sample, the notice was likely mailed to you.
 It is important to contact a Wisconsin OWI Attorney like Anderson & O'Connell, SC to request this hearing in a timely fashion.

-The Administrative Review can be an important step in fighting your OWI charge.
+Administrative Review Hearings can be an important step in fighting your OWI charge

 The administrative review hearing is important for a couple of reasons.
 First, it provides an opportunity to conduct a cross-examination of the officer who arrested you.
 At Anderson & O'Connell, SC, we always subpoena the arresting officer.
 Second, the hearing allows for us to get an early look at the evidence against you.
 Occasionally possible defenses to your case may be reveled.
 Finally, if we are victorious at the Administrative Review Hearing you will keep your license pending the outcome of your court case.